melnx/ethereum_payroll/README.md

 # Payroll

-# compile / test
+## compile / test

+the truffle test suite tests the basic workflow of the payroll contract

-go to the root project directory
+##### to run it, go to the root project directory

 in one console window run the truffle test EVM
 ```